How to Turn Down Your Holiday Stress

 All year, you dream about the best part of the holidays: Chunky sweaters.
 Movie marathons.
 Sweet treats in your comfiest PJs.
 Soothing yellow lights.

-Just as you’re about to close your eyes, warmed by the thought of drinking hot cocoa by a crackling fire, you suddenly remember all of the gifts you have yet to buy and wrap, the (vegan) potluck dinner you have to cook for (you’re not even vegan), and your in-laws’ extended family you have yet to meet.
-Don’t forget the chaos of holiday travel.
-(Have you booked your flights yet?)
+Just as you’re about to close your eyes, warmed by the thought of drinking hot cocoa by a crackling fire, you suddenly remember all of the gifts you have yet to buy and wrap, dinners you have to make...
+And don’t forget the chaos of holiday travel.

 The good news is: you’re not alone.
 It turns out over 60% of people claim the holidays increase their overall stress levels.
 More stress means less sleep, which leads to more stress and then even less sleep!
 It’s a nasty cycle that can lead to a whole host of issues including higher cortisol levels (meaning a worse metabolism for those holiday dinners), brain fog, heart disease, and even lower life expectancy.
 Simply put: not getting enough sleep is bad snooze.

 Here are some mindful ways to unleash your inner zzzen before jumping into the jingle bell hooplah.